 2010 World Series

-isn't the only professional baseball player that I have worked
+isn't the only major league baseball player I have worked

-with.
-At last count, I have one other client in the major leagues, three clients at AAA, two clients at AA, many
+At last count, I have three other clients in the major leagues,

+two clients at AAA, one client at AA, and

 trying to get back on the road to the major leagues.
 I have also

 worked with a number of D-1 college baseball and fast pitch